RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/Movers-RosettaScripts.md

 **[[RigidBodyTransMover]]** - Translates a chain along an axis

+**[[RigidBodyPerturbNoCenter]]** - Make a small, random translational and rotational move to move two parts of a pose relative to one another.

 **[[RollMover]]** - Rotates pose a given angle over a given axis

 **[[SetupNCS|SetupNCSMover]]** - Sets up non crystallographic symmetry between residues and forces residues to maintain conformation and type